kisom/sandbox/doc/part-0x07.rst

 This starts to jump into the realm of an operating system or virtual machine;
 the OS approach makes more sense for embedded system.

+The parser is also going to need some updating to handle strings.

+As before, the code for this update is tagged in `part-0x07 <https://github.com/kisom/kforth/tree/part-0x07>`_.